Green gold catfish

-The green gold catfish (Osteogaster melanotaenia) is a tropical freshwater fish belonging to the Corydoradinae subfamily of the family Callichthyidae.
-It originates in inland waters in South America, and is found in the Meta River basin in Colombia.
+The green gold catfish (Osteogaster melanotaenia) is a species of freshwater ray-finned fish belonging to the subfamily Corydoradiane, the corys, of the family Callichthyidae, the armoured catfishes.
+This catfish is found in the Meta River basin in Colombia.

 The fish grows up to 2.3 in long.
 It lives in a tropical climate in water with a 6.0–8.0 pH, a water hardness of 2–25 dGH, and a temperature range of 73–77 F. It feeds on worms, benthic crustaceans, insects, and plant matter.
-It lays eggs in dense vegetation and adults do not guard the eggs.
+It lays eggs in dense vegetation, and adults do not guard the eggs.
 In captivity, the eggs are attached to the broad leaves of plants; the eggs hatch after five days.
 Usually, one spawning session produces about 150–180 eggs.

 The green gold catfish is of commercial importance in the aquarium trade industry.